 It depends on what type of experience you’re looking for.
-If you want sun, look at countries in Southern Europe like Italy, Spain, Portugal, Croatia or the beloved African countries like South AFrica and Egypt that never cool down like Europe.
+If you want sun, look at countries in Southern Europe like Italy, Spain, Portugal and Croatia.
+Or incredible African countries like South Africa and Egypt that never cool down as much as Europe.
 Spring or autumn in South Africa, for instance, can mean anything from 20° to 28°.
 In Egypt, Israel and Jordan you can expect temperatures ranging between 22° and 36°!
 If you want cooler or cold weather, countries in Northern Europe like UK, Ireland or Scandinavia’s Finland or Norway is your best bet where shoulder season weather can be quite nippy.

 Simply time.
 There’s definitely a perk to not waiting for a scoop of gelato, or having Sistine chapel all to yourself for just a moment.
 Public transport is a breeze and you get more attentive service in restaurants and hotels.
 Some people like the buzz of crowds in peak seasons, some people don’t – different traveller, different experience.
 That’s why we have tours departing all year round!